cse-sim/cse/doc/src/docs/input-data/rsys.md

 ASHPHYDRONIC, Air-to-water heat pump with hydronic distribution.
 Compressor performance is approximated using the air-to-air model with adjusted efficiencies.
 ASHPPM, Air-to-air heat pump modeled per PERFORMANCMAPs specified via rsPerfMapHtg and rsPerfMapClg.
 WSHP,  Water-to-air heat pump.
 AC, Compressor-based cooling; no heating.
-Required ratings are SEER and capacity and EER at 95 ^o^F outdoor dry bulb.
+Required ratings are SEER and capacity and EER at 95 °F outdoor dry bulb.
 ACPM, Compressor-based cooling modeled per PERFORMANCEMAP specified in rsPerfMapClg; no heating.
 ACPKGROOM, Packaged compressor-based cooling; no heating.
-Required ratings are capacity and EER at 95 ^o^F outdoor dry bulb.
+Required ratings are capacity and EER at 95 °F outdoor dry bulb.
 FURNACE,  Fuel-fired heating.
 Primary heating input energy is accumulated to end use HTG of meter rsFuelMtr.
 RESISTANCE,  Electric heating.
 Primary heating input energy is accumulated to end use HTG of meter rsElecMtr.
 ACPKGROOMFURNACE, Packaged room cooling and (separate) furnace heating.